300+ Action Verbs for Resume & Impressive Power Words

 Worked On Action Verbs for a Resume

 “At my previous company, I worked on multiple projects.”
-Boooriiing.
+Boring.
 How about being more specific?
-Replacing words devoid of meaning with resume action verbs that are more specific not only sounds better but also helps save space on the document—and that’s the key to making a one-page resume.
+Replacing words devoid of meaning with resume action verbs not only sounds better but also helps save space on the document.
+And that’s the key to making a one-page resume.

 These resume power words can replace the verb “work on”: